On rigidity of toric varieties arising from bipartite graphs: Introduction

-Many aspects of the infinitesimal deformations of affine normal toric varieties have been studied by K. Altmann in \cite{minkowskialtmann},\cite{invencionesaltmann},\cite{altmann96}.
+Many aspects of the infinitesimal deformations of affine normal toric varieties have been studied by K. Altmann in \cite{minkowskialtmann},\cite{invencionesaltmann} and \cite{altmann96}.
 In these papers, it has been shown that the first order deformations of affine normal toric varieties are multi-graded.
-The homogeneous pieces are given by a so-called \textit{deformation degree} $R \in M$, where $M$ is the character group of the torus.
-One considers the \emph{crosscut picture}, which is $[R=1]:=\{a \in N_{\QQ} \ | \ \langle R,a \rangle =1\}$ intersected with the associated cone of the toric variety.
-For the homogenous piece $T_{X}^1(-R)$ of the vector space of first order deformations of the toric variety $X$, loosely speaking, one examines the two-dimensional faces of this crosscut and how these two-dimensional faces are connected to each other. \\
+The homogeneous pieces $T_{X}^1(-R)$ are given by a so-called \textit{deformation degree} $R \in M$, where $M$ is the character group of the torus.
+For the computation of $T_{X}^1(-R)$, one first considers the \emph{crosscut} in degree $R$, which is the intersection of the associated cone of the toric variety with an affine space defined by $R$.
+Next, one examines the two-dimensional faces of this intersection and loosely speaking, how these two-dimensional faces are connected to each other.
+In [\cite{minkowskialtmann}, Corollary 6.5.1], it was proved that if the affine toric variety is $\mathbb{Q}$-Gorenstein and $\QQ$-factorial in codimension 3 then it is rigid.

-The first example of a rigid singularity is the cone over the Segre embedding $\mathbb{P}^r \times \mathbb{P}^1$ in $\mathbb{P}^{2r +1}$ ($r \geq 1)$ which has been introduced by Grauert and Kerner in \cite{firstrigidpaper}.
-We will observe that this is in fact the toric variety associated to the complete bipartite graph $K_{r+1,2}$.
-One of the other well-known rigid varieties are introduced by Schlessinger in \cite{schlessingerrigid}, which are isolated quotient singularities with dimension greater than three.
-Moreover in \cite{minkowskialtmann}, Corollary 6.5.1, it was proved that if the affine toric variety is $\mathbb{Q}$-Gorenstein and $\QQ$-factorial in codimension 3 then it is rigid.
 Another approach for the deformations of affine toric varieties has been discussed in \cite{filip18} via Hochschild cohomology which provides concrete calculations for the homogenous piece $T^1_X(-R)$.
-We follow the technique by Altmann presented in \hyperref[deformationtheory]{Section \ref*{deformationtheory}}, we introduce many additional interesting families (not necessarily $\QQ$-Gorenstein nor an isolated singularity) of rigid toric varieties.\\
+We follow the technique by Altmann which we present in \hyperref[deformationtheory]{Section \ref*{deformationtheory}} and we introduce many additional interesting families (not necessarily $\QQ$-Gorenstein nor an isolated singularity) of rigid toric varieties throughout this paper.